memoryofavoyage/learning-journal/README.md

 We did not work on tutorials this lesson.

 26/11/2024
 I started drawing assets before class for the prototype, nothing fancy but I think it's required so that the prototype really seems like a kind of game.
+In class, I finished my last tutorial and then started on my prototype.